 Basic PostgreSQL Tutorial

 First, you will learn how to query data from a single table using basic data selection techniques such as selecting columns, sorting result set, and filtering rows.
 Then, you will learn about the advanced data selection techniques such as joining multiple tables, using set operations and constructing the subquery.
-Finally, you will learn how to manage database table such as creating new tables and changing tables’ structure.
+Finally, you will learn how to manage database table such as creating new tables and modifying tables’ structure.